Tucked down a lane at the end of a no-through road, this two bedroom architect-designed home has plenty of winning features.

 The riverside is a short five minute walk which offers plenty of opportunity for exercising your pet.

 Bed linen and towels are provided for guests along with guest toiletries.
+A hairdryer is provided in each bedroom.

 Wi-Fi & Mobile Coverage